alliedvision/gst-vmbsrc/EXAMPLES.md

 ## Saving camera stream to a video file

 To save a stream of images recorded by a camera to a video file the images should be encoded in some video format and stored in an appropriate container format.
-This saves a loot of space compared to just saving the raw image data.
+This saves a lot of space compared to just saving the raw image data.
 This example uses `h264` encoding for the image data and saves the resulting video to an `avi` file.
 An explanation for the separate elements of the pipeline can be found below.